 Are you a current QMUL student looking to study overseas?

-- Entry is open to students with a minimum entry of BBB (300 tariff points)
+- Open to students with a minimum entry of BBB (300 tariff points).

-- You do pay your fees to QMUL while abroad (with discounts varying depending on your fee status) but you do not pay tuition fees at the host university
+- You pay your fees to QMUL while abroad (with discounts varying depending on your fee status) but you do not pay tuition fees at the host university.

 Everyone I met was super friendly, kind and open.
 I joined the excursion club, a surf team, the water polo team, and even an intra-mural soccer team, and I was able to visit places such as Las Vegas, Death Valley, Monterey, San Diego, San Francisco, Yosemite and Big Sur.

-Eleanor Dixon-Brandt (Geography BA 2017) spent her second year at the University of California, Santa Barbara
+Eleanor Dixon-Brandt (Geography BA 2017) spent a year in the USA, at the University of California, Santa Barbara

 The best thing was living with other Erasmus students.
 I’d highly recommend the study abroad experience to anyone as I think it will challenge you and make you a stronger person as a result!

-Lauren D'Costa (Geography BSc 2017) spent a semester at Roskilde University
+Lauren D'Costa (Geography BSc 2017) spent a semester in Denmark at Roskilde University

 Classes were fun and it was enjoyable being taught in Spanish and English and having the choice to talk to the lecturers in either language.
 I’ve been trying to practice Spanish since returning and will continue to do so.

 Tanzina Khatun (Geography BA 2017) spent three weeks in Colombia at the Universidad de Antioquia